 I received a wide range of responses including:

 Attending Silver Bells, our cities downtown tree lighting ceremony.

-Keeping it old school by stringing popcorn and cranberries to decorate their tree with.
+Stringing popcorn and cranberries to decorate their tree with.

 Cutting down their own Christmas tree.